Last reviewed 20 July 2021

 caring for residents with Covid-19

-reporting Covid-19 cases
+reporting Covid-19 cases and outbreak management

-providing care after death
+providing end-of-life care and care after death

 resilience, including advice on staff self-isolation and staffing shortage